melwick/CallofDuty.py/README.md

 - This API provides stats for Warzone and Multiplayer and is forked from [https://github.com/EthanC/CallofDuty.py](https://github.com/EthanC/CallofDuty.py)

+- It is forked only for educational purposes

 ## Pre-requisites

 - Install **python** 3.8.x